All Episodes

 And you agree with me, by the way, that's her only strategy.

-Yeah, well, that is their only strategy.
+Yeah, well, that is her only strategy.

 What is she going to do?

-She looked the Hillary and her ilk want the entire campaign to be about tone and temperament.
+Look, Hillary and her ilk want the entire campaign to be about tone and temperament.

 The country demands that it be about facts and figures.

-Not gonna happen.
+Not going to happen.

 If you've seen anything out of Donald Trump this last month, it's what a president looks like.

-And then frankly, tackling health care last night, an issue that many Republicans don't want to tackle.
+And then, frankly, tackling health care last night, an issue that many Republicans don't want to tackle.

-They just sort of hunker under the desks and hope the shrapnel of Americans' needs and wants don't don't fall on their heads.
+They just sort of hunker under the desks and hope the shrapnel of Americans' needs and wants don't fall on their heads.

 So she can try all she wants, but I tell you, Hillary Clinton also is easily rattled these days.

-You saw her at the commander in chief for him.
+You saw her at the commander-in-chief forum.

 They want to blame Matt Lauer.

-That's not his fault, but she's easily rattled and he obviously is in her head.
+That's not his fault, but she's easily rattled, and he obviously is in her head.

-I think you're are you on TV with us tonight?
+I think you're, are you on TV with us tonight?

-I'm not I think you are.
+I think you are.

 I'm not sure.

-Uh I I'm not, but I could be.
+I'm not, but I could be.

 We would love having you on.